umayrh/sketchy-polytopes/docs/Books.md

 * Calculus Reordered: A History of the Big Ideas
 * A History of the Calculus of Variations.
 H. H. Goldstine.
 * Deleuze's Philosophical Lineage, I and II
+* Plato’s Ghost: The Modernist Transformation of Mathematics Jeremy Gray https://www.ams.org/journals/notices/201002/rtx100200239p.pdf
+* The Eloquent Screen: A Rhetoric of Film
 *

 ## Read